 The landmark 1997 UN Convention on the Prohibition of the Use, Stockpiling, Production and Transfer of Anti-personnel Mines and on Their Destruction (Mine-Ban Convention) bans the production, use and export of these weapons and has nearly universal support.
 As of November 2016, it had 162 States parties.

-A United Nations International Day for Mine Awareness and Assistance in Mine Action is observed every year on 4 April.
+A UN International Day for Mine Awareness and Assistance in Mine Action is observed every year on 4 April.

-On 14 April 2015, the UN Secretary-General Ban Ki-moon designated the renowned actor Daniel Craig as the first UN Global Advocate for the Elimination of Mines and Explosive Hazards at the UN Headquarters in New York.
+In 2015, the UN Secretary-General designated the renowned actor Daniel Craig as the first UN Global Advocate for the Elimination of Mines and Explosive Hazards.

 Women and Children in Conflict

-In contemporary conflicts, as much as 90 percent of casualties are among civilians, most of whom are women and children.
+In contemporary conflicts, up to 90 per cent of casualties are civilians, mostly women and children.
 Women in war-torn societies can face specific and devastating forms of sexual violence, which are sometimes deployed systematically to achieve military or political objectives.
 Moreover, women continue to be poorly represented in formal peace processes, although they contribute in many informal ways to conflict resolution.

-However, the UN Security Council has recognized that including women and gender perspectives in decision-making can strengthen prospects for sustainable peace.
-This recognition was formalized in October 2000 with the unanimous adoption of resolution 1325 on women, peace and security.
-The landmark resolution specifically addresses the situation of women in armed conflict and calls for their participation at all levels of decision-making on conflict resolution and peacebuilding.
+However, the UN Security Council in its resolution 1325 on women, peace and security has recognized that including women and gender perspectives in decision-making can strengthen prospects for sustainable peace.
+The landmark resolution addresses the situation of women in armed conflict and calls for their participation at all levels of decision-making on conflict resolution and peacebuilding.

-Since the agenda was set with the core principles of resolution 1325, three supporting resolutions have been adopted by the Security Council — 1820, 1888 and 1889.
-The four resolutions focus on two key goals: strengthening women’s participation in decision-making and ending sexual violence and impunity.
+Since the agenda was set with the core principles of resolution 1325, the Security Council adopted three supporting resolutions — 1820, 1888 and 1889.
+All four resolutions focus on two key goals: strengthening women’s participation in decision-making and ending sexual violence and impunity.

 Peaceful uses of outer space

-The United Nations works to ensure that outer space is used for peaceful purposes and that the benefits from space activities are shared by all nations.
-This concern with the peaceful uses of outer space began soon after the launch of Sputnik— the first artificial satellite—by the Soviet Union in 1957, and has kept pace with advances in space technology.
-The United Nations has played an important role by developing international space law and by promoting international cooperation in space science and technology.
+The UN works to ensure that outer space is used for peaceful purposes and that the benefits from space activities are shared by all nations.
+This concern for the peaceful uses of outer space began soon after the launch of Sputnik — the first artificial satellite — by the Soviet Union in 1957 and has kept pace with advances in space technology.
+The UN has played an important role by developing international space law and by promoting international cooperation in space science and technology.